langroid/langroid/examples/kg-chat/README.md

 The `CSVChatGraphAgent` allows users to ask questions about a CSV file by converting it into a knowledge graph.
 This enables capturing complex relationships that cannot be easily handled by libraries like `pandas`.

-If the CSV knowledge graph has not been constructed beforehand, the `CSVChatGraphAgent` provides the `create_nodes_and_relationships_from_csv` tool/function-call to create the necessary nodes and relationships from the CSV file.
+If the CSV knowledge graph has not been constructed beforehand, the `CSVChatGraphAgent` provides the `pandas_to_kg` tool/function-call to create the necessary nodes and relationships from the CSV file.
 Once the CSV knowledge graph is constructed, the `CSVChatGraphAgent` can answer questions related to the CSV knowledge graph.
+The `CSVChatGraphAgent` has access to these tools/function-calls:

+- `PandasToKGTool`: convert a `pandas` DataFrame into a CSV knowledge graph.

 ## Requirements: